Why do Security Testing?

 Vulnerability scanning is not Penetration Testing.

-One of the most common questions we get is: “we already do vulnerability scanning so we don’t need penetration testing do we“.
-Vulnerability scans and penetration tests are very different from each other, but both serve important functions for protecting your business environment.
+One of the most common questions we get is for example: “we already do vulnerability scanning so we don’t need penetration testing do we“.
+Vulnerability scans and penetration tests are very different from each other.
+However both serve important functions for protecting your business environment.

 Vulnerability scans and vulnerability assessments search systems for known vulnerabilities.
-A penetration test attempts to actively exploit weaknesses in an environment.
+Whereas penetration testing attempts to actively exploit weaknesses in an environment.
 While a vulnerability scan can be automated, a penetration test requires various levels of expertise.
-Penetration testing is quite different, as it attempts to identify insecure business processes, lax security settings, or other weaknesses that a threat actor could exploit.
-Transmission of unencrypted passwords, password reuse, and forgotten databases storing valid user credentials are examples of issues that can be discovered by a penetration test.
-Penetration tests do not need to be conducted as often as vulnerability scans but should be repeated on a regular basis.
+Penetration testing is quite different.
+For example it attempts to identify insecure business processes, lax security settings, and other weaknesses that a threat actor could exploit.
+Moreover transmission of unencrypted passwords, password reuse, and forgotten databases storing valid user credentials.
+All good examples of issues that can be discovered by a penetration test.
+Finally penetration tests do not need to be conducted as often as vulnerability scans but should be repeated on a regular basis.

-In some cases, there can also be a relationship with continuous monitoring services (eg. Intrusion detection or prevention systems and Data Loss Prevention (DLP) technology or processes).
+In addition, there can also be a relationship with continuous monitoring services.
+For example Intrusion detection or prevention systems and Data Loss Prevention processes.

 Report false positives